legowerewolf/deck-tailscale/readme.md

 ## Installing Tailscale

 1. Clone this repo to your Deck.
-2. Run `sudo install.sh` to install Tailscale (or update the existing installation).
+2. Run `sudo ./install.sh` to install Tailscale (or update the existing installation).
 3. Run `sudo tailscale up --qr --operator=deck --ssh` to have Tailscale generate a login QR code.
 Scan the code with your phone and authenticate with